hitabisgmbh/oaklean/docs/FastConfigSetup.md

 ```
 4. The cli asks you to confirm your choice and generates a valid `.oaklean` config file for you:
 ```
-?
-Select a sensor interface (recommended for your platform: perf) perf (Linux only) {
+✔ Select a sensor interface (recommended for your platform: powermetrics) perf (Linux only) [Oaklean] [Main Config]
+{
+  "extends": ".oaklean.local",
   "exportOptions": {
     "outDir": "profiles/",
     "outHistoryDir": "profiles_history/",